Learning from limited temporal data: Dynamically sparse historical functional linear models with applications to Earth science: Hydrology Data Application

 Both real-world studies lead to interesting and meaningful results with good $R^2$ scores on the test set.
 In both cases, wetting, wet, drying, and dry periods could be delineated.
-Further, even though the positivity of the coefficient function was not imposed as a constraint for our models, in both cases, the model correctly identified that there is a strong positive relationship between rainfall and streamflow.
-A few places with negative coefficients appeared, but the negative locations were highly limited and the magnitude of the negative coefficients were extremely small.
+Further, even though the positivity of the coefficient function was not imposed as a constraint for our models, in both cases, the model correctly identified that there is a strong positive relationship between rainfall and streamflow at all times and all lags.
 This is a further indication that our method is reliable and can correctly identify dominant processes.
+The test set $R^2$ results for both catchments are similar to those seen from neural networks which are more complex and less interpretable \citep{hoedt2021mc,anderson2022evaluation,kratzert2018rainfall}.